Call for Papers

 2022

-• Gabrielle Robins, Massachusetts Institute of Technology, "'The Smell Makes Us Hungry': When Food Isn't Medicine in Highland Madagascar."
+• Gabrielle Robins, (Massachusetts Institute of Technology), "'The Smell Makes Us Hungry': When Food Isn't Medicine in Highland Madagascar."

-2020 (co-winners)
+2020 (co-awardees)

-• Brad Jones, Washington University, "Skilled Landscapes: Towards a Political Ecology of Agricultural Skilling"
+• Brad Jones, (Washington University), "Skilled Landscapes: Towards a Political Ecology of Agricultural Skilling"

-• Noha Fikry, American University in Cairo, "Pigeon-Rearing and Food-Preparing: Rooftops as Spaces of Nurturance in Contemporary Egypt"
+• Noha Fikry, (American University in Cairo), "Pigeon-Rearing and Food-Preparing: Rooftops as Spaces of Nurturance in Contemporary Egypt"

 2017